 During your lifetime, your brain changed radically.

 When you were just a baby, your brain grew.
-First you had a spinal chord.
+First, you had a spinal cord.
 Just after that, your hindbrain developed.

 After this, your midbrain formed.
 And finally, that big forebrain of yours came along!